 Having said that, it often happens that palliative measures lead into hospice care, or end-of-life care.
 If treatments fail to address the patient’s condition, and death seems more likely with each passing day, the patient may be moved into a hospice setting.
 Palliative care continues during this time if necessary.
 Depending on how long a person remains in hospice, palliative care might include emotional support for the family members, as well as for the patient where possible.

 Capital Caring Health sets itself apart as a provider of palliative care in Washington, DC, by doing everything possible to address the needs of the patients in our care.
 Collaborating directly with our patients’ primary doctors, we can mobilize our palliative care services to wherever we are needed, from hospitals to clinics to our patients’ homes.
 We develop plans to address the worst of our patients’ symptoms and are always available to inform patients and their family members about the illness and the palliative process.

-Best of all, when you require our services in the Washington, DC, area, know that you can access Capital Caring Health in two distinct locations within the city: one on F Street NW and the other at Sibley Memorial Hospital in the Palisades neighborhood.
+Best of all, when you require our services in the Washington, DC, area, know that you can access Capital Caring Health in two distinct locations within the city: one on Wisconsin Ave NW and the other at Sibley Memorial Hospital in the Palisades neighborhood.